-Connect the Duct
+Step 7: Connect the Duct

 Many technicians prefer to use flexible aluminum duct on a bathroom ventilation system.
 This lightweight type of duct bends easily and cuts with a non-serrated knife.
 Choose the duct size, usually 3- or 4-inches wide, that matches the fan's discharge port.

-1) Prepare the duct: Stretch flexible aluminum duct to its full length.
+- Prepare the duct: Stretch flexible aluminum duct to its full length.

-2) Install the duct: Place the duct's male end, the crimped end, into the discharge vent's intake port.
+- Install the duct: Place the duct's male end, the crimped end, into the discharge vent's intake port.
 Run the duct from the discharge port toward the fan housing.
 Insert the male end on each additional piece into the previous piece's female end.
 Cut the last piece to length with a non-serrated knife.
 Slide the cut end over the fan's discharge port.

-3) Secure the duct: Hold the duct in place with either a duct strap or hanging material.
+- Secure the duct: Hold the duct in place with either a duct strap or hanging material.
 Place the first strap within two feet of the discharge vent and place an additional hanger every four feet.
 Use additional hanging material to lift any bellies in the duct, preventing excessive moisture from collecting in the low areas.

-4) Seal all duct connections: Wrap a section of foil-backed duct tape, the same tape used to secure the discharge port, around each duct connection.
+- Seal all duct connections: Wrap a section of foil-backed duct tape, the same tape used to secure the discharge port, around each duct connection.
 Press the tape against the duct with either a squeegee or spoon.
 This type of tape withstands heat and holds its shape better than cloth- or fiber-backed duct tape.

-Assemble and Test the Bathroom Exhaust Fan
+Step 8: Assemble and Test the Bathroom Exhaust Fan

 Hold the fan motor against the housing and either snap it into place or tighten the housing's locking nut.
 Apply metal-backed duct tape to the seam between the fan motor and the fan housing.
 This extra step prevents rattling, a common issue when snap-in fan motors do not fit tightly into the housing.